shrutisik/Learning/README.md

 - Access Modifiers in C#
 - Start to end UI to DB call
 - What is Unit testing
+- How are services registered in .Net Core?
 - Authentication & Authorization
   - Authentication(validating credentials)
   - Authorization(Checking permissions for a user)
   - JWT is an open standard for securely transmitting info as a JSON obj.
 JWT token consists of Header, Payload, Signature.
 - Rest Vs SOAP
 - Diff bet Single & SingleOrDefault, First & FirstOrDefault
   - Single cannot handle null it will throw exception whereas SingleOrDefault will handle null.
+Both throw error if we get more than one element.
 - List all LINQ functions
-  - Single & SingleOrDefault, First, FirstOrDefault, Take, TakeUntil, Skip, Select, Where, OrderBy, ThenBy, All, Any, Contains, Count, Sum, Max, Min etc.
+  - Single & SingleOrDefault, First, FirstOrDefault, Take, TakeWhile, Skip, Select, Where, Union, OrderBy, ThenBy, All, Any, Contains, Count, Sum, Max, Min etc.
 - Types of EF
   - Code First
   - Database First